Museo delle Grigne: History

+During World WarII the collections were looted by the displaced and by archaeologists.
+The mayor of Esino Lario, engineer Pietro Pensa, together with Battista Rocca, began to coordinate efforts with the City Administration, which recovered looted objects and added collections of animals and flowers.
+Parco Regionale Grigna Settentrionale has been working to improve and modernize the exhibition spaces, contributing to the construction of the new headquarters at Villa Clotilde.

 Buildings

 The museum is divided into two buildings, the new seat in Villa Clotilde garden (inaugurated in April 2016) and a space on the first floor of Villa Clotilde.

 Administration

 The Museo delle Grigne has been managed by the Associazione Amici del Museo delle Grigne Onlus since 1990.
 It is part of the museum system of the Province of Lecco.